puckdoug/zpdatafetch/README.md

 ### Batch Processing

-For efficiency, `zrdata` supports batch operations that use the Zwiftracing API's POST endpoints:
+`zrdata` supports batch operations that use the Zwiftracing API's POST endpoints:

 **Command-line batch:**